HIP BONE ANATOMY

 • Contributes over two-fifths of the acetabulum

-• Forms the walls of the lesser pelvis
+• Forms the walls of your lesser pelvis

 Os Pubis